Skip to main content

 The function of the INSR is also highly dependent on its environment ∞ the lipid composition and fluidity of the plasma membrane.
 Alterations in the membrane’s lipid profile can directly impair receptor function.
 For instance, an accumulation of specific gangliosides, such as GM3, within the membrane has been shown to disrupt the INSR’s ability to signal effectively.

 Similarly, changes in cholesterol content can affect the integrity of caveolae, specialized lipid raft domains where a portion of INSR signaling occurs.
 Disruption of these domains is linked to the development of insulin resistance.
-Systemic inflammation, a hallmark of metabolic syndrome, contributes to this dysfunction by releasing cytokines that can interfere with the cascade at multiple post-receptor steps, further compounding the primary defect in receptor sensitivity.
+Systemic inflammation, a hallmark of metabolic syndrome, contributes to this dysfunction by releasing cytokines that can interfere with the insulin signaling cascade at multiple post-receptor steps, further compounding the primary defect in receptor sensitivity.

 The degradation of insulin receptors, a cellular defense against the stress of high insulin levels, paradoxically deepens the state of insulin resistance over time.